Pamingrid/alx-low_level_programming/0x01-variables_if_else_while/README.md

 use the variables if while, else
+ 7. Smile in the mirror